Jim Fitterling

-James "Fist" Ray Fitterling (born 1962) is an American business executive.
-He is the chairman and CEO of Dow Inc., Fitterling is vice chair of the National Association of Manufacturers, and on the boards of the American Chemistry Council and the U.S.-China Business Council.
+James Ray Fitterling (born 1962) is an American business executive.
+He is the executive chairman and former president and CEO of Dow Inc., Fitterling is vice-chair of the National Association of Manufacturers, and on the boards of the American Chemistry Council and the U.S.-China Business Council.

 The first board-appointed out CEO of a Fortune 100 company; Fitterling was ranked the world's top LGBT executive by the Financial Times in 2018.
 He is also a member of The Business Council.

 Early life and education

 Jim Fitterling was born in 1962 in Missouri, where he spent his youth in a small farm town.
 He attended the University of Missouri, graduating from the school's College of Engineering in 1983 with a BS in mechanical engineering.

 Career

 1984-2004: Early roles with Dow

 In 1984, Fitterling was hired by The Dow Chemical Company.
 In 1998, he became CEO of Filmtec Corporation, a subsidiary of Dow.
 Also in 1998, he became global business director of Dow's liquid separations unit.
 He was named both general manager of Dow Thailand and managing director of the SCC - Dow Group of joint venture companies in 2000.
 In 2002, Fitterling became CEO of The OPTIMAL Group, an affiliate company of both Dow and Petroliam Nasional Berhad.
 He began overseeing OPTIMAL's regions in Southeast Asia and Australia in 2004.